mahmoudali94/alx-low_level_programming/README.md

-Nested loop task in c
+Arrys & Pointers in c